top of page

 You shall have no other gods before me. - Exodus 20:3

-By attributing power to actions, objects, and rituals, we undermine God's Sovereignty in Christ Jesus, and misplace our trust in other things instead of placing our full trust in Him (Provers 3:5-6).
+By attributing power to actions, objects, and rituals, we undermine God's Sovereignty in Christ Jesus and misplace our trust in other things instead of placing our full trust in Him (Proverbs 3:5-6).

-Something we also need to remember: God is faithful, He loves us, and He shows us much mercy in our ignorance (Lamentations 3:22-23), but once the truth has been revealed to us, then the choice becomes our own and He will hold us resposible (Hebrews 10:26-27).
+Something we also need to remember: God is faithful, He loves us, and He shows us much mercy in our ignorance (Lamentations 3:22-23), but once the truth has been revealed to us, then the choice becomes our own, and He will hold us responsible (Hebrews 10:26-27).

 When we realize our sinful and wrong offenses against our Heavenly Father, we must repent and do them no more!
 (Acts 3:19), (1 John 1:9).